-- If the rules of the library are violated by students, the librarian has the right to ask the students to leave. - At the time of leaving the library, the visitors in possession of books and other library materials should leave them at the library entrance. - If the behavior of the visitor offends someone or violates the rules of the library, then the DOL can prevent him / her from entering the library and prohibit him / her from borrowing any library materials for a period of one semester. - Mobile phones should be turned off or kept on silent mode. - Users are expected to keep the library clean by not littering. - Library property must be respected and maintained at all times. - Silence is a necessity inside the library - Students must show their ID cards when asked by the librarian. - Books that have been read or removed from their shelves can be left on the table. - Library computers must be used for academic purposes only. - It is not allowed to make any notes, scribbles, or markings on the books or damage the books. - Eating and drinking inside the library is not permitted. - Books can only be borrowed using a valid library card. - It is not permitted to bring children inside the library as this might distract researchers from doing their work.
+- 1. If the discipline of the Library is violated by the students, the Librarian has the right to ask the students to leave. - 2.
+At the time of leaving the Library, the visitors in possession of books and other library materials should leave it at the Library entrance.

+- 3. If the behaviour of the visitor offended someone or violates the instructions of the Library, then the DOL can prevent him / her from entering the Library and disallow him / her from borrowing any library materials for a period of one semester. - 4.
+Mobile phone should be turned off or kept on silent mode. - 5.
+Keeping the Library clean by not littering and following the Library rules and regulations is a must. - 6.
+Library property has to be respected and maintained at all times. - 7.
+Silence is a necessity inside the Library, and reasonable effort should be made to keep the noise level at a minimum. - 8.
+Students must show their ID cards when asked by the Librarian. - 9.
+Books that have been read or removed from their shelves can be left on the table. - 10.
+Library computers have to be used for academic purposes only. - 11.
+It is not allowed to leave any notes, scribbles or markings on the books or deteriorate/damage the books. - 12.
+Eating and drinking inside the Library is not permitted. - 13.
+Books can only be borrowed via the library card. - 14.
+It is not permitted to bring children inside the Library as this might distract the researchers from doing their work.

-7.5 Library Opening hours
+7.5 Library Opening Hours

-- Saturdays to Thursdays from 8am to 8pm. - Fridays from 3pm to 8pm.
+- 1. Saturdays to Thursdays from 8am to 8pm. - 2.
+Fridays from 2pm to 8pm.